-Fraud is a phenomenon already known by retailers around the world, especially in non-presential sales.
-An unidentified attack at the appropriate time can ruin business (and dreams).
+Fraud is a phenomenon already known by retailers around the world, especially in card-not-present sales.
+One unidentified attack at the right (or wrong) time can ruin a merchant's business and dreams.

-To combat fraud, we must always keep in mind that fraudsters are like companies in many ways: they seek profitability and, and, therefore, keep an eye on the ‘market demands’ (i.e. the desired items of potential buyers) and monitor their inventory levels; assess the risk of their ‘investments’, and even form associations to exchange the best practices, among other initiatives.
+To combat fraud, we must always remember that fraudsters are like companies in many ways: They seek profitability and, therefore, keep an eye on market demands (like products customers want), monitor inventory levels, assess the risk of their "investments," and even form associations to share best practices.

-When fraud involves the delivery of a product, the fraudster is exposed in some way, because he will need to ensure its receipt, either by the local delivery to which he has access or by getting partners from the delivery chain.
+When fraud involves the delivery of a product, the fraudster is always exposed at some point during the transaction.
+He'll need to ensure the product's receipt, either through local delivery or by partnering with other fraudsters in the delivery chain.